ElyesKhechine/digital-twin-for-production-performance-management/README.md

 ## Introduction

 This project delved into the creation of a digital twin framework for optimizing biscuit production and supply chain management.
-Leveraging AnyLogic and anyLogistix simulators, the project aims to provide a comprehensive solution for a production line, optimization of material handling processes, streamlining of order cycles, and modeling of supply chain dynamics for biscuit production.
+Leveraging AnyLogic and anyLogistix simulators, the project aims to provide a comprehensive solution for a production line, optimizing material handling processes, streamlining order cycles, and modeling supply chain dynamics for biscuit production.

 ## Project Scope

-Conducted from February 8, 2023, to May 4, 2023, during the 4th year of Industrial Computing and Automation at INSAT, this project served as a semester-long endeavor to validate the principles of "Modeling and Evaluation Performance" subject.
+Conducted from February 8, 2023, to May 4, 2023, during the 4th year of Industrial Computing and Automation at INSAT, this project served as a semester-long endeavor to validate the principles of the "Modeling and Evaluation Performance" subject.

 ## Project Report